 Share your walk with TrackGuide iOS

 Simple!
 Click on the cloud at the bottom right of your walk in the main screen and it will be uploaded in your iCloud database. (attention, takes up space).
 You can download them on your phone by choosing the “Import from iCloud Databases” option under the plus sign.
-And any walk on you iPhone ends up on your Watch if you happen to have one.
+If you have an Apple Watch, any walk on you iPhone will end up on your Watch.
 So you can be guided by your watch or by your phone.